The original DeArmonds came in two styles. The RH was detachable and could be fitted over the soundhole of a flattop guitar by use of springs.

 Fender test marketed the guitars, branded DeArmond in Europe and Asia and the line was very successful.
 The guitars were later marketed in the United States and Canada and continued until 2004 when Fender suddenly dropped the line.
 Fender did sell one of the former DeArmond products under its Squire brand through 2005 or 2006, only it used different pickups.

-They can still be had on eBay at reasonable prices and are still excellent values.
+They can still be found on eBay at reasonable prices and are still excellent values.

 The block fret markers on these are made of PVC, the necks are bolt-on, the pickups on some of the budget models are not DeArmonds, the wood is agathis and the headstock logo is a decal.